Dr Mamujee has decided to take early retirement from the NHS.

 An update from our Practice Manager

-We are trying to offer the full range of services to our patients, including both the COVID and Flu Vaccinations.
+We are trying to offer the full range of services to our patients, including COVID Vaccinations.

 We try our best to fit everyone in but I wanted to make you aware that these services are also provided elsewhere.
 You can attend a COVID walk-in Centre, one of which is at Gainsborough Clinic.
-Pharmacies also offer both COVID and Flu Vaccinations.
+Pharmacies also offer COVID Vaccinations.

 The Practice offers Online Services for our patients including managing